langchengg/Multi-Paradigm-VLA-for-Robotic-Grasping/README.md

 ### Step 5: Train on Kaggle T4 GPU

-Upload files to Kaggle and run the 3 notebooks in order:
+Upload the files to Kaggle and run the 3 notebooks in order:

 | Step | Notebook | Time | GPU |
 |------|----------|------|-----|